FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: INTRODUCTION

 \subsection{Key properties of the FLIX framework}

 Our main contribution is \emph{FLIX} (Federated Learning mIXtures), a novel and flexible formulation for federated learning: define $\alpha_i > 0$ to be the \emph{personalization parameter for node $i$}, and let $x_i \eqdef \min_{x \in \R^d} f_i (x)$ be the local solution to the $i$-th objective-- note that $x_i$ can be found by solely running a local optimizer, and hence computing it requires no communication at all.
+If $f_i$ is nonconvex, then $x_i$ can be merely a stationary point, i.e. a point such that $\nabla f_i (x_i) = 0$.
 The FLIX problem is

 Once we find a solution $x_\ast$ of sufficient quality for~\eqref{eq:FLIX-problem}, we deploy $T_i (x_\ast) = \alpha_i x_\ast + \br{1 - \alpha_i} x_i$ on node $i$ as its final personalized model.
 We now enumerate some of the key properties of \eqref{eq:FLIX-problem}: